Here’s what NOT to do…

 In the UAE, it’s illegal to “use a computer network and/or electronic information system or any information technology for the invasion of privacy of another person” – and that includes snooping on your spouse.
 The crime could land you up to three years in jail, in addition to a fine ranging from Dhs100,000 to Dhs300,000.

-Case study: Last year, a woman in Ajman was found guilty of breaching the privacy of her husband after she transferred photos from her husband’s phone to hers via WhatsApp because she suspected him of having an affair.
+Case study: In 2016, a woman in Ajman was found guilty of breaching the privacy of her husband after she transferred photos from her husband’s phone to hers via WhatsApp because she suspected he was having an affair.
 The woman was fined Dhs150,000 and deported.

 Legal expert says: “While there is no article which explicitly incriminates a person for checking the phone of their spouse, there are several articles within the Federal Law on Combating Cyber Crimes and the Criminal Code which addresses the issue of invasion of privacy.